This post was updated on February 26, 2021.

 And as far as new content, make sure you have a solid content strategy in place, backed by concrete goals and an understanding of your target audience.
 This will help you in coming up with new ideas.

-Here are a few free and paid testing tools and link checkers available online to quickly analyze the above factors on your site.
+Here are a few free tools available online to quickly analyze the above factors on your site.

 - https://tools.pingdom.com/